djm87/Twin-Analysis/README.md

 ## Getting started
 To begin, clone the repository to your desktop and make sure MTEX version 5.4 or greater is installed.
 To make the functions in the repository available on the matlab path, run InstallReop2Path.m.

-For information on how to use the code, download one or several of the example datasets to the Data folder and run an example in the Analysis database.
-For discussion of the setup and analysis of the examples see wiki.
+For information on how to use the code, download one or several of the example datasets to the Data folder and run the prebuilt examples in the Analysis folder.
+For discussion of the setup and analysis of the examples see the wiki.

 ## Example data
 Add links here